Duo Administration - User Enrollment & Account Management

 Duo Premier, Duo Advantage, and Duo Essentials plans customers gain granular control of end-users' enrollment and self-service portal experiences with enrollment policies.

-Previously all aspects of Duo’s enrollment and self-service experiences have been controlled by the same set of policies that are also used for access and authentication.
-To reduce confusion and challenges for customers who may want to define these experiences separately, the User Enrollment and Management page allows you to create and manage enrollment policies, allowing you to manage certain aspects of the end-user enrollment and self-service portal experiences.
+Previously, the same set of policies used for access and authentication controlled all aspects of Duo’s enrollment and self-service experiences.
+To reduce confusion and challenges for customers who may want to define these experiences separately, the User Enrollment and Management page allows you to create and manage enrollment policies, allowing you to manage certain aspects of the end-user enrollment and self-service portal (SSP) experiences.

 How Does it Work?